Annual Report 2020-21

-- Developing and operating a Peer Mentor program for disabled students.
+- Development and operation of a Peer Mentor program for disabled students.

-- Representing disability on a variety of diversity and inclusion initiatives and committees across campus in an effort to advance the campus understanding of the impact of environmental design barriers to full participation and equitable use for all.
+- Representation of disability on a variety of diversity and inclusion initiatives and committees across campus in an effort to advance the campus understanding of how environmental design barriers affect the full participation and equitable use for all.

-- Consulting with other campus supported offerings in an effort to assist in the design of offerings that are accessible by design.
+- Consultation with other campus-supported offerings in an effort to assist in making sure offerings are accessible by design.

-- Acting as a resource to the broad campus community on re-thinking the disability paradigm.
+- Service as resource to the broad campus community on re-thinking the disability paradigm.

-The DRC supports an environment focused on reducing the burden students take on to gain equal access to curricular and co-curricular activities.
-As a result students interacting with the DRC will:
+The DRC supports an environment focused on reducing student burden to have equal access to curricular and co-curricular activities.
+As a result of their interactions with the DRC, students will:

-- Improve their understanding of their rights to equal access related to their intersection with all elements of the University.
+- Gain an improved understanding of their rights to equal access related to all elements of the University environment.

-- Understand all of the ways the DRC can support their access (e.g., educational programming, course accessibility letters, accommodated testing, collaboration with faculty, etc.).
+- Learn more about the ways the DRC can support their access (e.g., educational programming, course accessibility letters, accommodated testing, collaboration with faculty, etc.).

-- Understand the role of the DRC in facilitating implementation of accommodations through engagement with the DRC versus direct negotiation with faculty.
+- Better understand the role of the DRC in facilitating the implementation of accommodations through engagement with the DRC versus direct negotiation with faculty.

-- Succeed at rates similar to or better than their nondisabled peers utilizing institutional measures.
+- Succeed and persist at rates similar to or better than their nondisabled peers.

 Notable Changes From 2018-19 Academic Year